 Furthermore, while DC motor fans are reaching new levels of efficiency, it’s important to remember that all ceiling fans (AC or DC motors) are inherently efficient and use very little electricity to begin with, particularly when used to offset or reduce traditional air conditioning.

-All Modern Fan products are rated and marked as “Suitable for Damp Location.”
+Most Modern Fan products are rated and marked as “Suitable for Damp Location.”
 This is specifically an electrical safety rating and designation.
 A damp rating does not address finish durability, nor does it ensure against oxidation or corrosion in exposed locations.
 While you can expect years of trouble-free performance when installed in covered outdoor applications or humid, coastal environments, the degree to which the appearance of a fan may be impacted by the environment will vary widely.
 The intensity and nature of exposure that a fan will encounter in a given application will directly affect the longevity of its finish and the manner in which it may weather or deteriorate over time.
 We encourage you to closely consider these factors when selecting fans for use in damp locations.

 The best defense against corrosion and oxidation is a diligent maintenance program, initiated immediately after product installation, at a frequency necessary to avoid salt deposits on fan surface(s).
 In certain climates, owners have applied automotive waxes or other protective coatings as a measure against conditions known to be harsh and/or corrosive.
-While we cannot authorize or recommend any specific products or treatments, familiarity with local conditions and effective strategies to protect against the elements are worth evaluation.
+While we cannot authorize or recommend any specific products or treatments, familiarity with local conditions and effective strategies to protect against the elements warrant evaluation.

 Modern Fan Co. products are not rated (nor intended) for use in applications classified as Wet Location.